 One of the ways that you can cut down on plastic packaging is by growing your own food.
 Not only can you grow it without pesticides, but it is also fresher and eliminates the carbon emissions from the transport.
 It doesn’t even matter what type of garden you have, even if you are in an apartment, you can still grow your own food.

 Cook More for Yourself

 While getting a takeaway is a nice treat, you should be looking at eating more at home instead.
 Eating take-out uses a lot of resources, many of which are not renewable or sustainable.
 You also have a lot of packaging that needs to be disposed of in an ecological way.
 Another good thing about eating at home is you will also be healthier and eating better food.

 These are just a few of the many ways you can live a more sustainable life.
 Along with these ideas, you can also look to conserve your resources, learn to make things yourself and look to eliminate as much packaging as you possibly can.
 By doing these simple things, you can start to create a more sustainable life for you and your family.

-P.S: Did you find this article useful?
-Please add your comments below.
+P.S: Please add your comments below.
 Also, for more learning opportunities, join our EAT FREE Community, where people make a little bit of money, making the planet better!